Search

 • Stringent content moderation and algorithm transparency requirements.

-Joint Letter: 120 Mental Health Clinicians & Experts call for changes to Social Media for Australian children
+120 Mental Health Clinicians & Experts call for changes to Social Media for Australian children in Joint Letter

 Eating Disorders Families Australia (EDFA) Research Committee member, Simon Wilksch, along with 120 paediatricians, psychiatrists, GPs, psychologists, dietitians, social workers, mental health nurses, research and other experts sent a joint letter in September 2024 to Parliament members urging for stronger government intervention to protect young people from the harms of social media.